The average British summer isn't renowned for being particularly hot, but global warming means that heatwaves are becoming more common.

 When the ambient temperature goes up, stress on the cooling system goes up, and the hoses have a tougher time containing the pressure/ Look for signs of bulges or collapse, and check for cracks that may start out cosmetic but can become leaks.

-The belt (or belts) also have a harder time in the summer because of the air conditioning compressor, which on average needs the equivalent of 10 hp to run, not to mention the electrical requirements of the clutch in the system and the blower motor.
+The belt (or belts) also have a harder time in the summer because of the air conditioning compressor, which on average needs the equivalent of 10bhp to run, not to mention the electrical requirements of the clutch in the system and the blower motor.
 Look for signs of cracking or shiny spots where the belt has been slipping.

-Speaking of the AC compressor, now is the time to test your air conditioning and make sure it still blows ice cold.
+Now is the time to test your air conditioning and make sure it still blows ice cold.
 If you can't make cold air come out of the vents, and the AC compressor clutch is engaging, the most common issue is a leak causing low refrigerant.

 Your local car parts store sells leak detector kits, allowing you to look for telltale red dye drips or a spray of gas which glows in UV light.
 There are also recharge/sealant kits which can replace the R-134a and seal up any tiny holes where it is leaking out.